A number of methods allow transferring data in/out of Sherlock. For most cases, we recommend using SSH-based file transfer commands, such as

 You can also transfer data between two remote endpoints, by choosing another endpoint you have access to instead of your local machine.

-Globus also provides a command-line interface as an alternative to its web interface.
-This command-line interface is provided over an SSH connection to a Globus.org server.
-Please see the Globus CLI documentation for more details.
+Globus also provides a command-line interface (CLI) and application programming interface (API) as an alternative to its web interface.
+Please see the Globus CLI documentation and Globus API documentation for more details.

 Data Transfer Nodes (DTNs)#